radrium/FED2024Assg2_P06_Team5/README.md

 - **Shop Page:** Allows users to browse products by category.
 - **Product Page:** Displays detailed information about a specific product, including images, descriptions, and pricing.
 - **User Account Management:**
-    - Account Creation and Login: Users can create an account and log in to the platform. √
+    - Account Creation and Login: Users can create an account and log in to the platform.
-    - Profile Management: Users can update their profile information and manage their account settings. √
+    - Profile Management: Users can update their profile information and manage their account settings.
 - **Feedback and Support:**
-    - Feedback Submission: Users can submit feedback on issues or problems and categorize them. √
+    - Feedback Submission: Users can submit feedback on issues or problems and categorize them.
-    - Support Staff Assignment: Feedback is assigned to support staff for resolution. √
+    - Support Staff Assignment: Feedback is assigned to support staff for resolution.
 - **Contact Page:** Allows users to submit a contact form to reach out to customer support.
 - **Login/Signup:** Allows users to login to their existing accounts or create new accounts.
+- **Search Functionality:**
-- **Search Functionality:** Allows users to search for specific products.
+    - Search Functionality: Buyers can search for specific items using keywords.
+    - Category Browsing: Buyers can browse listings by category and sub-category.

 ### Features Left to Implement